How to Protect Raised Beds From Tunneling Animals

 Also known as woodchucks, groundhogs are the largest members of the squirrel family and can cause the most visible damage.
 These hefty rodents are excellent diggers, creating large burrows with massive mounds of excavated dirt near the entrance.
 A groundhog burrow can be a serious hazard in your yard.
 Unlike the other pests on this list, groundhogs don't just stick to roots.
 They are avid climbers and will happily devour a wide variety of vegetables, fruits, and ornamental plants.
 If you see large holes near your garden accompanied by wide, well-worn paths and chomped-on veggies, a groundhog is likely the culprit.

-Why Are Raised Beds a Target for Tunneling Animals?
+Why Are Raised Beds So Tempting to Tunneling Animals?

 You’ve put in the work to build beautiful raised garden beds, filled them with perfect soil, and planted your favorite vegetables.
 It seems like the ideal setup, safe from many common garden woes.
 But one day, you notice a mysterious mound of dirt or a plant that’s suddenly wilted.
 The culprit?
 A tunneling animal that sees your garden as a five-star buffet.
 While raised beds offer many benefits, they can also create a very attractive environment for burrowing pests.
 Understanding why they find your garden so appealing is the first step to protecting it.